jihunhwang/jihunhwang.github.io/_pages/timeline.markdown

 <li>
 	<div><b>January 2020</b></div>
 		<div>My senior thesis submission has been approved!
 My abstract is available <a href="/Downloads/Hwang_Abstract.pdf">here</a>.
 This also means that I am no longer an undergraduate student.</div>
-		<div>I will be spending another 1.5 years around Amherst, MA, in M.S. program in computer science.</div>
+		<div>I will be spending another 1.5 years around Amherst, MA, working on my M.S. in computer science!</div>
 </li>
 </ul>
 </font>